dewynl/msc-ai-capstone-project/docs/dissertation.md

 4. **Expert Educator Involvement**: The evaluation focused on automated pedagogical metrics (Section 6.1) but omitted educator feedback.
 Incorporating formative user testing with 3-5 educators during development would have surfaced usability concerns and pedagogical quality issues earlier, potentially identifying the prerequisite accuracy limitation before comprehensive evaluation.

-5. **Cross-Domain Training Data**: The system's limitation to Computer Science, Mathematics, and Physics (Section 6.4) reflects training data constraints.
-Earlier investment in additional STEM domains or humanities content would have demonstrated broader applicability and validated cross-domain generalization more convincingly.
+5. **Cross-Domain Training Data**: The system's limitation to Computer Science, Mathematics, and Physics (Section 6.4) reflects a deliberate scope decision.
+Initial exploration included humanities domains, but the effort required to develop pedagogically appropriate component databases across diverse disciplines proved prohibitive within project constraints.
+Focusing on three STEM domains enabled deeper validation within manageable scope, though broader domain coverage would strengthen generalization claims.

 6. **Model Capacity Validation**: The most critical missing experiment is comparative evaluation with CodeT5-base (220M parameters).
 The dissertation's central thesis—that task formulation supersedes architectural sophistication—rests on CodeT5-small's 100% success with index-based selection after 0% success with UUID generation.
 However, no validation confirms whether this pattern holds with larger models.
 Testing CodeT5-base with the original UUID generation approach (function calling from Section 5.1.2) would definitively answer: does task simplification enable smaller models to achieve what larger models cannot, or does it optimize what larger models could accomplish less efficiently?

 If CodeT5-base achieves 0% success with UUIDs (matching CodeT5-small's failure), this validates task formulation as a fundamental bottleneck—confirming that the contribution represents an architectural necessity applicable regardless of model capacity.
 If base model succeeds at 80%+ with UUIDs, this reveals the contribution as resource optimization: enabling 60M parameter models to achieve capabilities typically requiring 220M+ parameters, valuable for deployment in resource-constrained educational settings but not architecturally essential.
 If base model achieves intermediate success (40-60%), this suggests task simplification reduces required model capacity by approximately 4× whilst improving reliability.

 A complementary experiment analyzing 10-15 human-created syllabi would contextualize the 44.8% prerequisite accuracy finding.
 If experienced educators achieve 95%+ prerequisite coherence, this confirms topological sorting as critical for production deployment.
 If educators achieve 65-75% (comparable to the system), this suggests prerequisite sequencing challenges humans and AI alike, making the current performance a reasonable foundation for iterative refinement rather than a fundamental limitation.
-Both experiments would require approximately 2-3 additional weeks but would transform acknowledged limitations into validated scope boundaries, clearly distinguishing proof-of-concept constraints from fundamental architectural gaps.
+Both experiments would require approximately 4-6 additional weeks (CodeT5-base training and evaluation: 3-4 weeks; human syllabus analysis: 2-3 weeks including educator recruitment and prerequisite graph annotation) but would transform acknowledged limitations into validated scope boundaries, clearly distinguishing proof-of-concept constraints from fundamental architectural gaps.

 ## 7.3 Contribution and Educational Insights